 When was the last time your checked your mobile device?
 Ten seconds ago?
 A minute?
 An hour?
 (Wow, you have strong willpower.)
 Whatever the case, you know that mobile is already a significant influence in our lives.
 For businesses, it’s fast becoming a necessity for content marketing: 57 percent of mobile users wouldn’t recommend a business with a poorly-designed mobile website.

 However, creating an effective mobile content strategy involves more than repurposing desktop content to fit on a smaller screen.
 The magic formula, according to MobileMixed podcast host Greg Hickman, involves a restructuring of control between businesses and customers.

 Hickman was adamant that if you’re not considering how, when, where, and what devices your audience is using, you’re wasting your time.
-Mobile is the fastest growing audience – by 2015, more people will access the Internet from their mobile device than their PC.
+Mobile is the fastest growing audience, and more people access the Internet from their mobile device than their PC.
 You need to get your content ready to go anywhere — because it’s going to go everywhere.